JuanMLz/Test_Giants/README.md

     **The tests**

-- The test_is_valid_input method checks three cases.
+- The *test_is_valid_input* method checks three cases.
 First, it checks for valid data to make sure it is in the correct format.
 Second, it checks what happens if the start date is later than the end date and expects an error message.
 Finally, it checks for invalid date formats (strings instead of dates) to make sure the method throws an error on incorrect input types.

-- The test_reshape_df_invalid_Frequency method tests how the code handles invalid frequency values.
+- The *test_reshape_df_invalid_Frequency* method tests how the code handles invalid frequency values.
 If an unsupported frequency is specified, an error is raised.

 ## How the code works

-How the Code Works
-The main method of the code is calc_amount, which orchestrates the entire process of calculating the most profitable investment period.
+The main method of the code is *calc_amount*, which orchestrates the entire process of calculating the most profitable investment period.
 Here is a step-by-step overview of how it operates:

--Data Extraction and Filtering:
+*-Data Extraction and Filtering:*
 The calc_amount method starts by extracting data from an API.
 It constructs a URL based on the provided start and end dates, which filters the data to the specific period required by the technical test.
 The API response is then converted into a DataFrame.

--Input Validation:
+*- Input Validation:*
 The is_valid_input method is used to ensure that the start and end dates are of the correct type and format.
 This validation is crucial for preventing errors in subsequent calculations.

--Calculation of Compound Interest:
+*- Calculation of Compound Interest:*
 Within calc_amount, the compound interest is calculated using the given capital and the extracted data.
 This involves computing the accumulated value over time.

--Determining the Most Profitable Period:
+*- Determining the Most Profitable Period:*
 The max_val_range method is called to identify the 500-day period with the highest return.
 This method processes the DataFrame to find the optimal investment period.

--Data Formatting:
+*- Data Formatting:*
 After identifying the best 500 days, the reshape_df method is used to format the DataFrame according to the specified frequency (daily, monthly, or yearly).

--Saving Results:
+*- Saving Results:*
 Finally, the save_csv method saves the resulting DataFrames to CSV files.
 It creates different files based on the specified frequency, providing a clear output of the results.

 By structuring the code in this way, the process from data extraction to result output is streamlined and efficient, ensuring accurate and easy-to-understand results.